mrtj/openai-knowledgebase-chat/README.md

 The knowledge base parameter should be the name of one of the subdirectory of the `data` directory.

+Have ready your OpenAI API key, the CLI will ask for it.

 ## Adding a new knowledge base

 1. Create a subdirectory of the `data` directory with the name of your knowledge base.
 We will refer to this directory as "working directory" in the following points.